La Roche-Posay Toleriane Crema Limpiadora: análisis farmacéutico honesto

 Morning: cleanse

 Apply an almond-sized amount to dry or slightly damp skin.
-Emulsify with gentle circular movements for 30–45 seconds.
-Rinse with lukewarm water—never hot; heat dilates capillaries and if you have rosacea you’ll notice it immediately.
-Pat dry with a towel; don’t rub.
+Massage gently in circular movements for 30–45 seconds.
+Rinse with lukewarm water — never hot, especially if your skin is prone to redness.
+Pat dry with a towel.
+Do not rub.

 2